jhbardwell/Fantasy-Narrative-Mechanics-Program/readme.md

 Does your heart harken back to old school dungeons and dragons roguelikes such as Gauntlet and WazHack?
 Do you like your fantasy games with an actual challenge linked to a strong time mechanic a la Spelunky?
 Do you want to feel like your decisions matter to the larger text based narrative like Sorcery?
 Do your hectic schedule appreciate a satisfying, short play cycle?
 Then check out the "Five Minute Fantasy" demo!
 Given the current dearth of content, it's more like "Five Second Fantasy," but please give it a whirl regerdless.

 # ![Demo](/images/demo.png)Demo
 Do you wish to see the current project demonstration?
-Experience it for yourself at https:jhbardwell.github.io/project-fiveminutefantasy/index.html
+Experience it for yourself [here](https://jhbardwell.github.io/project-fiveminutefantasy/index.html).

 # ![Install](/images/install.png)Install
 Download the game here on GitHub

 # ![Design](/images/design.png)Design
 Are you craving all those nitty gritty details?
-Go to https:jhbardwell.github.io/project-fiveminutefantasy/designdoc.html which documents the goals, design rationale, implementation methods, system architecture, and development schedule of this project.
+Go [here](https://jhbardwell.github.io/project-fiveminutefantasy/designdoc.html) to see which documents the goals, design rationale, implementation methods, system architecture, and development schedule of this project.

 # ![Roadmap](/images/roadmap.png)Roadmap
 ## Stage 1 - Plan